softypit/esp32_mqtt_eq3/README.md

 ### Configuration

 On first use the ESP32 will start in access-point mode appearing as 'HeatingController'.
 Connect to this AP (password is 'password' or unset) and browse to the device IP address (192.168.4.1).
-The device configuration arameters can be set here:
+The device configuration parameters can be set here:

 | Parameter | Description | Exampels |
 | ------------- | ------------- | ------------- |